akashsoni01/rust-key-paths/README.md

 - **Pre-compose keypaths** before loops/iterations
 - **Reuse keypaths** whenever possible to get the 98x speedup
 - Single-use overhead is negligible (< 1 ns for reads)
+- Deep nested paths with enums have higher overhead but still manageable

 See [`benches/BENCHMARK_SUMMARY.md`](benches/BENCHMARK_SUMMARY.md) for detailed performance analysis.